xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

   />
 </div>

-We further quantified this bottleneck by comparing data loading and training throughput, as shown in the figure below:
+We further quantified this bottleneck by comparing data loading and training throughput, as shown in the figure below (higher bars/more throughput is better):

 <img
   src='/posts/gpu-pipline/baseline.png'